seanf316/P1-Vanguard/README.md

 ## Project Goals

 This is my first portfolio project for [Code Institute](https://codeinstitute.net/) and my goal with this project is to display my newly acquired HTML & CSS skills.
-I wanted to design an aesthetically pleasing and responsive website that provides the best possible sites and apps to help any new Guardian who decides to join the Destiny game player base.
+I wanted to design an aesthetically pleasing and responsive website that provides the best possible sites and apps to help any new or existing Guardian who decides to join or is already part of the Destiny game player base.

 ## Target Audience